 Other pieces of evidence to include with your claim are your medical bills, including bills for doctor visits, medication, and hospitalization, and any documents that show the wages and other compensation you lost because of the accident.
 This evidence can include pay stubs and paperwork showing your leave from work to recover.
 If you are seeking compensation for other damages, such as the need for mental health care services, include those bills as well.

-Your lawyer may be able to obtain additional evidence to support your claim, such as a digital recreation of the accident from an accident reconstruction specialist or testimony from an expert witness, an individual whose professional expertise enables him or her to discuss your case without having witnessed it firsthand.
+Your Georgia personal injury lawyer may be able to obtain additional evidence to support your claim, such as a digital recreation of the accident from an accident reconstruction specialist or testimony from an expert witness, an individual whose professional expertise enables him or her to discuss your case without having witnessed it firsthand.
 In a personal injury case, this may be a doctor or a physical therapist.

 When you are suffering from an injury, your top priority should be your recovery.
 Take the time to rest, complete necessary medical procedures and therapies, and focus on your health.
 Your lawyer can handle the difficult parts of pursuing a personal injury claim on your behalf.